redox-os/website/content/news/this-month-250430.md

 We were pionners on Rust operating system development and didn't had the luxury and convenience of the very rich library ecosystem of the C and C++ programming languages.

-- (Ribbon's opinion): I was doing a research in 2016 to discover the best operating systems technically once I discovered Redox OS and was amazed, it had all technical decisions that I wanted which other operating systems lacked.
+- (Ribbon's opinion): I was doing a research in 2016 to discover the best operating systems technically.
+Once I discovered Redox OS, I was amazed, it had all technical decisions that I wanted which other operating systems lacked.

 It restored my excitement with a microkernel-based operating system because Redox could run advanced FOSS programs with recent versions (which is a struggle in most new operating systems), Minix could do that using the NetBSD packages but it was unmaintained and lacked system APIs to run programs and drivers with more complexity, thus couldn't be used as a daily driver operating system.